Gov. Northam announces lifting of elective procedure ban, talks testing challenges

 According to the task force established last Friday on long-term care facilities across Virginia, there have been at least 554 COVID-19 cases and 34 deaths identified across the state.

-Data on the number of identified outbreaks, including if they were in these especially vulnerable facilities, is now available on the Virginia Department of Health website.
+Data on the number of identified outbreaks, including if they were in these especially vulnerable facilities, is now available on the

 Dr. Laurie Forlano, the deputy commissioner for public health at the Virginia Department of Health who's been heading the task force, said that, over the weekend, when a new outbreak was identified at one long-term care center, which she did not identify, the health district reported it immediately and worked hand-in-hand with the task force to respond to the situation.
 She said UVA offered testing kits and increased testing capacity to test residents at the center.